evmos/docs/docs/develop/smart-contracts/evm-extensions/ibc-transfer.md

     ```solidity
     /// @dev Revokes IBC transfer authorization for a specific spender
-    /// @param spender spender The address which will spend the funds.
+    /// @param spender The address which will spend the funds.
     function revoke(address spender) external returns (bool revoked);
     ```